ljmfong/Poecilia_picta_Evol_Hist/README.md

 The following pipeline is split into # parts and is labelled in the respective directories.

 1. _P. picta_ SEX-DETector (inferring sex-linked sequences)
-2. _P. picta_ PAML (phylogenetic analysis)
+2. _P. picta_ Evolutionary Rate (phylogenetic analysis)
 3. Characterization of Y Chromosome
-4. Identiftying the ancestral sequence of P. picta
+4. Identiftying Ancestral Sequence
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------